SDGGiesbrecht/Workspace/Documentation/Documentation Generation.md

 Dynamic elements can be especially useful when they are combined with [configuration sharing](Configuring Workspace.md#sharing-configurations-between-projects).

+Copyright dates are determined by searching `index.html` at the target location the [same way](File Headers.md#determination-of-the-dates) as for file headers.

 ### Advanced

 Jazzy can be further configured by placing a `.jazzy.yaml` file in the project root.
 For more information see [Jazzy’s own documentation](https://github.com/realm/jazzy).